 Living in Singapore throughout my childhood and then later with my husband and children, samosas were a highlight every time I visited Little India, an Indian neighbourhood known for outstanding Indian restaurants, dosa cafes and bakeries.
 After spending several hours bargain shopping at the many stores and street vendors, my appetite was always ready for Indian snacks, especially freshly made samosas.
 To me, it didn’t matter what filling it had, as long as it was spicy and perfectly fried.

-I have been lucky to come across some homemade samosas in Vienna – either at shops or restaurants, but since going gluten-free, I have missed them so much.
-Here’s a recipe I developed that makes samosas possible for us “gluten-free eaters”.
+I have been lucky to come across some homemade samosas in Vienna – either at shops or restaurants, but unfortunately, they are all with gluten.
+Since going gluten-free, I have missed them so much.
+Until I developed a recipe that makes samosas possible for us “gluten-free eaters”.
 It is awesome either fried or baked; spicy or mild; vegetarian or with meat.
-With a bit of effort making an authentic filling and a worthy pastry, I am sure you will be so pleased with the results.
+With a bit of effort making an authentic filling and a worthy pastry, I am sure you will be very pleased with the results.